 The Technical Advisory Boards (TABs) have been set up for each field of the procedure (chemical substances and products with a risk of transmissible spongiform encephalopathy (TSE)).
 These Boards consist of assessors nominated by national competent authorities to participate in the CEP procedure.
 They deal with technical or scientific questions raised by the assessors, discuss technical guidance documents, submit scientific or technical issues to the Steering Committee and seek its advice whenever necessary.

-The EDQM Certification Division is a team of scientific administrators, inspectors, secretaries and technicians responsible for managing, in a confidential manner, the applications and the inspections.
+The EDQM Certification Department is a team of scientific administrators, inspectors, secretaries and technicians responsible for managing, in a confidential manner, the applications and the inspections.

 For more information, see the Terms of Reference.